MaterialEyes/ingrained/README.md

   * [Materials Project API key](https://materialsproject.org/open)

 ### Installation
 It is recommended to start installation on a new conda environment using Anaconda.
+However, if needed to install Ingrained in an existing conda environment, skip this step and proceed to next step.

 Load Anaconda if available as a library
 ```sh